openstack-infra/system-config/doc/source/puppet.rst

 #.
 Make sure the site manifest **does not** include the puppet cron job, this
    conflicts with puppet master and can cause issues.
-The initial puppet run that create users should be done using the puppet agent configuration above.
+The initial puppet run that create users should be done using the puppet apply configuration above.

-#.
-If you do not see the cert in the master's cert list the agent's
-   ``/var/log/syslog`` should have an entry showing you why.